tannewt/wa-law.org/site/bill/2023-24/README.md

 * [SB 5714](sb/5714) - Property tax payments 1📰 5👍 0👎 1❓ - C 376 L 23
 * [SB 5732](sb/5732) - Property tax exemptions 6👍 0👎 0❓ - S Rules X
 * [SB 5805](sb/5805) - Developing a schedule for court appointment of attorneys for children and youth in dependency and termination proceedings.
 2👍 0👎 4❓ - H Human Svc, Yout
 * [SB 5842](sb/5842) - Restricting the use of social security numbers by insurance companies for the purpose of determining child support debt.
-1📰 5👍 1👎 0❓ - H Civil R & Judi
+1📰 5👍 1👎 0❓ - H CRJDP
 * [SB 5938](sb/5938) - Modifying the community parenting alternative for eligible participants in the residential parenting program at the department of corrections.
 8👍 1👎 0❓ - H Community Safet
 * [SB 6263](sb/6263) - Firefighter death benefits 6👍 0👎 0❓ - H Approps
 * [HB 1061](hb/1061) - Insurance producer education 4👍 1👎 0❓ - C 21 L 23